GAY LIFESTYLE – What is the gay lifestyle?

 If I believe the Bible, then I don’t believe that a gay lifestyle or a homosexual lifestyle is the right way to choose to live.
 I believe that there’s something so much better.
 Joyce Meyer

-Here’s just a couple of comments from our Facebook page
+Here are just a couple of comments from our Facebook page

 Sera Kobiti: …signs of the last days……living a lifestyle of gay and lesbian……you are already a walking dead, fueling the logs in hell where you will eventually end up…..because you already know the truth and the truth should have set you free, not add onto your problems!!